What does a 1,000 baht a month house in Thailand look like?

 Yes, Thailand is much cheaper than countries like the U.S,. or regions like Europe, when it comes to renting a house, but it does depend where in Thailand you rent.

 Phuket is now notoriously expensive, as are certain areas of Bangkok.
-Even some of Chiang Mai’s rental prices have increased in recent years, as the city becomes an even more popular place to live, especially by ‘digital nomads’.
+Even some of Chiang Mai’s rental prices have increased in recent years, as the city becomes an even more popular place to live.
+Particularly by ‘digital nomads’.

 That being the case, however, there are still cheap places to live in Thailand.
 Generally, small towns and villages in northern Thailand, in Isaan and in the far south.